Frequently Asked Questions

 What are your fees?

 Our fees vary depending on which clinician you work with and what service you are receiving.
-For specific and accurate information contact Daniella or Alysen.
+For specific and accurate information contact our front office staff.

 Do you accept insurance?

 There are clinicians practicing at DWC who do accept several types of insurance.
-Please contact Daniella or Alysen for additional information.
+Please contact our front office staff for additional information.

 Do you offer services for a reduced fee?

 There are special circumstances when our fees can be reduced (i.e.; sliding scale and pro-bono).
-This will have to be discussed with Kristen prior to the onset of services.
+However, we only have a limited number of slots available for this program.
+In order to be considered for this program you will need to contact Kristen prior to the onset of services.

 How long does treatment last?

-Being that everyone is unique, services are tailored to meet each patient’s needs.
-This will be done collaboratively between treating clinician and the patient.
+Being that everyone is unique, services are tailored to meet each client’s needs.
+This is typically determined collaboratively between treating clinician and the patient.

 What problems do you treat?